yssource/turbodbc/README.md

 Please note that it is not (yet) possible to use the `Megabytes` and `Rows` classes here.

-Finally, set `use_async_io` to `True` if you would like to benefit from asynchronous I/O operations (limited to result sets for the time being).
+If you set `use_async_io` to `True`, turbodbc will use asynchronous I/O operations (limited to result sets for the time being).
 Asynchronous I/O means that while the main thread converts result set rows retrieved from the database to Python objects, another thread fetches a new batch of results from the database in the background.
 This may yield significant speedups when retrieving and converting are similarly fast operations.

     Asynchronous I/O is experimental and has to fully prove itself yet.
-    Don't be afraid to give it a try, though.
+    Do not be afraid to give it a try, though.

+Finally, set `prefer_unicode` to `True` if your database does not fully support the UTF-8 encoding turbodbc prefers.
+With this option you can tell turbodbc to use two-byte character strings with UCS-2/UTF-16 encoding.
+Use this option if you try to connection to Microsoft SQL server (MSSQL).

 Development version